Burke Brook: Former tributaries

-The Burke Brook use to have a total of 6 km of tributary streams.
+The Burke Brook used to have a total of 6 km of tributary streams.

 Blythwood Stream

 Blythwood Stream, which started by Glengowan Road and Strathgowan and also at Saint Leonards Avenue and Saint Ives Avenue.
 It is the closest tributary to the Don River.
 The two section merged at Strathgowan Road and Fidelia Avenue.
 The stream followed a course running just east of Blythdale Road almost parallel until it met Burke Brook.
 The length of the stream was around 1 km.

 Lawrence Park Stream

 Lawrence Park Stream merged with the McDougall Stream by the Locke Library between Lawrence and Lympstone.
 The length of the Lawrence Park stream was 6 km and the McDougall Stream was 1 km.
 The Lawrence Park Stream started by Wilson Avenue and Avenue Road, then headed to the point where it met the McDougall Stream, then it continued to the east side of Yonge Street to meet the Burke Brook near Yonge Street and Saint Edmunds Drive.
 The McDougall stream started just north of the Blythwood Stream and curved north and west to where it met the Lawrence Park Stream.